HenrikVarmer/aruleRec/README.md

 ### Easy and fast recommendations with association rule learning in R

 Let's say all you know about your customers is their purchase history.
 With this data you want to generate individual recommendations representing cross-selling opportunities.
 How?
-[Association Rule Learning.](https://en.wikipedia.org/wiki/Association_rule_learning)
+[Association Rule Learning.](https://en.wikipedia.org/wiki/Association_rule_learning).
+This library relies on the [arules](https://cran.r-project.org/web/packages/arules/index.html) package for mining association rules and provides a wrapper for easy generation of recommendations with tidy datasets.

 ### Installing aruleRec
 Install the package directly from github with devtools.
 Run the first line if you do not currently have devtools installed.